 The article never delivered on the teaser, though.
 It did discuss the fact that the North and the South used different methods of reckoning time, and it went on to speculate that those differences might shed light on the final moments of a Confederate submarine that disappeared shortly after sinking a Union ship.
 The time differences had nothing to do with the outcome of the war, but the reason for the differences was quite interesting indeed.

 The South based their timekeeping on apparent solar time, in which noon is the moment the sun reaches its highest point.
 This is a sensible enough approach, but it has two problems.
 First, because of the angle at which the Earth is tilted and the elliptical shape of its orbit around the sun, the interval between noons on two successive days is not identical throughout the year.
 Although one day may be only a few seconds shorter or longer than the next, the cumulative effect of those extra seconds can mean a difference of nearly 16 minutes over several months.
-Second, the sun arrives at its apex at a different time depending on one’s longitude, so “noon” on the east coast will be earlier than “noon” on the west side of the state—thus making synchronization tricky.
+Second, the sun arrives at its apex at a different time depending on one’s longitude, so “noon” on the east coast will be earlier than “noon” hundreds of miles to the west—thus making synchronization tricky.

 Just an Average Day